ewilansky/devops_demo/NexusAsDockerRegistry.md

 # Nexus 3 as Docker Registry

-Sonatype has provided documentation and some blog posts for configuring Nexus 3 as a Docker registry.
+Sonatype provides documentation and blog posts for configuring Nexus 3 as a Docker registry.
 Some of the blog post references appear at the end.
 Here is their help documenation:

 - <https://help.sonatype.com/repomanager3/private-registry-for-docker>

   This is the most complete guidance on using Nexus 3 as a Docker registry.
 However, I found it hard to follow without a better understanding of the expected end-behavior resulting from following their configuration guidance.
 Also, the configuration doesn't address running all components (including Nexus) from a Docker container.
-The solution I document here is fully containerized and uses encryption to a reverse proxy to protect access.
+The solution I document here is fully containerized and uses encrypted connections to a reverse proxy to front access to Nexus 3.
+This approach simplifies SSL/TLS configuration to Nexus 3 and potentially other endpoints behind the proxy.

 ## Suggested Approach

 1. Read the Overview section.
-2. Get the working example.
+2. Get and run the working example.
 3. Review the Aspects of Setup section.

 ## Overview